 Will you still have Keeper Talks?

 No, our Keeper Talks have been suspended to avoid visitors gathering.
 However, we have loads of brilliant signage around the Park where you can learn loads of cool facts about our amazing animals.

 Will I be able to buy food and drinks on my visit?

 Will the shops be open?

-Our main gift shop Mungo’s Trading Post will be open selling gifts, sweets and ice cream.
+Mungo’s Trading Post and Toy Safari will be open most days selling a selection of brilliant zoouvenirs and Candyland will be open weekends and East Sussex school holiday selling delicious sweet treats and ice cream.
 We are operating limited capacity in our shops to keep our social distancing measures.

 Will my annual membership be extended?